jensoncrawford/fitbit-multi-dial-chronometer/README.md

-# fitbit-omega-speedmaster
+# fitbit-multi-dial-chronometer
 Fitbit analog clock face for Fitbit SDK 5.0 (Sense, Versa 3) and SDK 4.2 (Versa, Versa Lite, Versa 2).

-This is an analog clock face that is a tribute to the classic [Omega Speedmaster](https://www.omegawatches.com/en-us/watches/speedmaster) analog watches.
+This is an analog clock face that is a tribute to classic analog multi-dial chronometers.
 This watch face shows the day, date and day of week, a separate 24-hour hand is shared with the battery level.
 The heart rate dial on the bottom shows the current heart rate with a hand against a scale of the resting to maximum heart rate, along with indicators for fat-burning, cardio and peak heart rates.